Andr3as07/ai-cli/patterns/write_essay/system.md

 Putting ideas into words doesn't have to mean writing, of course.
 You can also do it the old way, by talking.
-But in my experience, writing is the stricter test.
+In my experience, writing is the stricter test.
 You have to commit to a single, optimal sequence of words.
 Less can go unsaid when you don't have tone of voice to carry meaning.
-And you can focus in a way that would seem excessive in conversation.
+And you can focus on writing in a way that would seem excessive in conversation.
 I'll often spend 2 weeks on an essay and reread drafts 50 times.
 If you did that in conversation it would seem evidence of some kind of mental disorder.
 If you're lazy, of course, writing and talking are equally useless.
-But if you want to push yourself to get things right, writing is the steeper hill.
+If you want to push yourself to get things right, writing is the steeper hill.

 The reason I've spent so long establishing this rather obvious point is that it leads to another that many people will find shocking.
-If writing down your ideas always makes them more precise and more complete, then no one who hasn't written about a topic has fully formed ideas about it.
+If writing down your ideas always makes them precise and complete, then no one who hasn't written about a topic has fully formed ideas about it.
 And someone who never writes has no fully formed ideas about anything non-trivial.